unifyai/.github/profile/README.rst

     </div>
     <br clear="all" />

-**Hi there 👋, we’re on a mission to unify all ML frameworks 💥 + automate code conversions 🔄.
+**We’re on a mission to unify all ML frameworks 💥 + automate code conversions 🔄.
 Join our growing community 😊, and lets-unify.ai! 🦾**

+Ivy is an ML framework that currently supports JAX, TensorFlow, PyTorch, MXNet, and Numpy.
+We’re very excited for you to try it out!